Owuo: General and other representations

-He also is naturally gifted with the an extremely potent venom called Death's venom (Owuo Aduro), which can kill anything mortalAsante RepresentationOwuo is represented by the adinkra symbol of a ladder and his name comes from Owuo atwedee baakofoo mforo a proverb meaning “Death’s ladder is not climbed by just one person.”
+He also is naturally gifted with an extremely potent venom called Death's venom (Owuo Aduro), which can kill anything mortal and even those immortal.

+Only three beings have resisted Owuo.
+Nyankapon by defeating Owuo in battle and feeding Owuo his own poison (in great part to Odomankoma, whom Owuo killed, becoming the sunsum of Nyankapon), Ta Kora by battling, singing and dancing Owuo to a standstill and Ananse, who used his webs and his quick wit to evade death.Asante RepresentationOwuo is represented by the adinkra symbol of a ladder and his name comes from Owuo atwedee baakofoo mforo a proverb meaning "Death’s ladder is not climbed by just one person."

 Owuo is seen as a punisher and one who humans are to be obsessively scared of.

 He is also depicted as a farmer who wields a ubiquitous cutlass, that can kill from hundreds in just one slash of the sword, and holds a ladder, Owuo Atwedee.
 It is most likely that this depiction is the actual Akan and Asante depiction of Owuo, whilst the more monstrous form is originally from Krachi.
 Ivory horns were also represented as Death due to the sound that is made when they are blown on[4] (they may also represent Owuo via his tusks, as Owuo is depicted as having tusks, and the Ivory horns are made out of elephant tusks).
 For this, they are often blown at executions and funerals, but not exclusively.[4]
 They are often decorated with human jawbones.
 Owuo is also represented as an executioner, although Abrani is the Asante deity of executioners.